 Many thought that the Great Resignation was a one-time correction of how the labor market worked.
-They believed it was a reaction to the home-working habits forged during the pandemic lockdown.
+They believed it was a reaction to the remote-working habits forged during the lockdowns.
 However, things haven’t gone back to how they were before, and it looks like they never will.
 What’s changed, and how do talent leaders live with this new normal?

 The Great Resignation can be defined as an ongoing trend of an unusually high amount of workers quitting their jobs.
-They often do this in search of opportunities that fit them better.
-The trend can also be seen spanning across jobs that pay people well or provide other such benefits.
-It’s suggestive of a general dissatisfaction in the workforce.
+This trend spans across jobs that give their workers plenty of opportunities, high salaries, and other benefits, suggestive of a general dissatisfaction in the workforce.

-It’s becoming clear that modern workers care about more than just money – they also value their well-being and healthy working.
+It’s becoming clear that today’s workers care about more than just getting paid – they also value their emotional well-being and work-life balance.

 What has caused workers to resign?